-- 97. A Grower choosing to pay the Establishment Fee, Upfront Annual Fee or Upfront Rent by entering into a principal and interest loan with Arwon for up to 10 years must complete the application form attached to the PDS. - 98.
-Growers who enter into such agreement will be bound by the terms and conditions of the loan agreement. - 99.
-The loan agreement offered by Arwon requires: - monthly payments of principle and interest; - an application fee of \$300 plus 0.5% of the amount of the finance; - a deposit of 10% in certain circumstances; and - the loan to be secured by a charge over the Grower's Interest(s) in the Project. - 100.
+- 98. A Grower may choose to pay the Establishment Fee, Upfront Annual Fee or Upfront Rent by entering into a principal and interest loan with Arwon.
+The Application Form attached to the PDS must be completed. - 99.
+Growers who enter into such agreement will be bound by the terms and conditions of the loan agreement which requires: - a loan term of six years, although Arwon may allow a term of up to 10 years in certain circumstances; - monthly payments of principle and interest; - an application fee of \$300 plus 0.5% of the amount of the finance; - a deposit of 10% in certain circumstances; and - the loan to be secured by a charge over the Grower's Interest(s) in the Project. - 100.
 The finance provided by Arwon is made on a full recourse commercial basis and normal debt recovery procedures, including legal action will be taken in the case of defaulting borrowers. - 101.
 Arwon will only provide loans to Growers where it has sufficient funds to do so.